Data Quality & Governance

 Data Lifecycle Management

 Every record has a lifecycle.
-A CTA must design for the full journey, not just creation.
+Design for the full journey, not just creation.

 Lifecycle Stages